ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

                      "Could not setup buffered service");
 ```

-#### Profile Setup
+#### Profile setup

-The first step in constructing a counter collection profile is to find the GPU agents on the machine.
-A profile will need to be created for each set of counters you want to collect on every agent on the machine.
-You can use rocprofiler_query_available_agents to find agents on the system.
-The below example will collect all GPU agents on the device and store them in the vector agents.
+1. The first step in constructing a counter collection profile is to find the GPU agents on the machine.
+You must create a profile for each set of counters to be collected on every agent on the machine.
+You can use `rocprofiler_query_available_agents` to find agents on the system.
+The following example collects all GPU agents on the device and stores them in the vector agents:

 ```CPP
     std::vector<rocprofiler_agent_v0_t> agents;